AbdulBarakeh/WishWash/README.md

 3. you should see a file called "google-services.json"
 4. use the command `git rm --cached google-services.json`

-This last command ensures that the mentioned file is removed from gits tracking system.
+This last command ensures that the mentioned file is removed from git's tracking system.